thefinnlab/thefinnlab.github.io/_pages/updates.md

 - Emily gives a keynote and a symposium talk at OHBM; Clara and Tommy present posters!

 ## **May 2024**
-- PhD student Thomas Botch gives talk at ICLR!
+- PhD student Thomas Botch presents at ICLR!

 ## **August 2023**
 - The FINN Lab welcomes new full-time RA, Zishan Su!